Phenomenology of 2HDM with VLQs: Confronting the 2HDM+VLQ with LHC data

 A point we have previously made regarding our 2HDM+VLQ construct is the possibility of $\gamma\gamma$ rates at high invariant masses being compatible with Run 2 data with the $Z\gamma$ ones being potentially different from the standard 2HDM-II case.
-With this in mind, we present Fig. \ref{figg:9}, the inclusive rates of these two channels in the 2HDM+VLQ are shown, divided by the corresponding 2HDM rates (these correspond to the case of $s_L=0$ and $m_T\to\infty$), i.e.,
+With this in mind, we present Fig. \ref{figg:9}, where the inclusive rates of these two channels in the 2HDM+VLQ are shown, divided by the corresponding 2HDM rates (these correspond to the case of $s_L=0$ and $m_T\to\infty$), i.e.,

 for low $\tan\beta$ and negative $y_T$.
-It is clear that huge differences (up 2 times) can exist between the two scenarios, so long as $s_L$ is sizably different from zero.
+It is clear that substantial differences (up to a factor of two) can exist between the two scenarios, so long that $s_L$ is sizably different from zero.
 (Local maxima in the plot correspond to relative sign changes between the VLQ loop contributions and the 2HDM ones).
-In fact, over most of the possible $s_L$ interval, both $\gamma\gamma$ and $Z\gamma$ in the 2HDM+VLQ would depart simultaneously from the 2HDM case.
+In fact, over most of the possible $s_L$ interval, both $\gamma\gamma$ and $Z\gamma$ in the 2HDM+VLQ depart simultaneously from the ordinary 2HDM-II case.

 { As pointed out in the introduction, ATLAS and CMS have reported a possible increase in the signal strength of the $t\bar{t}h$ associated production mode in the LHC data.
 The most recent preliminary results from Run 2 relayed by CMS still show an enhancement of $\mu^{pp}_{t\bar{t}h}$ = 1.5 $\pm$ 0.5 times the SM prediction with an observed significance of 3.3$\sigma$ compared to the expected one of 2.5$\sigma$ (obtained from combining results of Run 1).
-Many different final states contribute to this enhacement, but the most significant excesses are observed in multilepton finale states which probe closely $t\bar{t}h$ production.
-One possibility to explain the excess is that is could be due to the modified Higgs coupling to the SM top quark, resulting in an enhanced $t\bar{t}h$ production.
-Mixing within the top sector, i.e., between the $t$ and $T$ states, allows for a sufficiently large enhancement of the $pp\to t\bar{t}h$ rates.
+Many different final states contribute to this enhancement, but the most significant excesses are observed in multi-lepton final states which probe closely $t\bar{t}h$ production.
+One possibility to explain the excess is that it could be due to the modified Higgs coupling to the SM top quark, resulting in an enhanced $t\bar{t}h$ production.
+Mixing within the top sector, i.e., between the $t$ and $T$ states, also allows for a sufficiently large enhancement of the $pp\to t\bar{t}h$ rates.
 Hence, a possibility offered by our scenario could be the potential to explain a $t\bar t h$ enhancement.
-In this case, rates for the loop-induced processes of the $h$ ought to stay SM-like, though, despite the VLQ contributions herein.
+In this case, rates for the loop-induced processes of the $h$ should remain SM-like, despite the VLQ contributions in our scenario.